subscribe iconSubscribe to Notifications

 • New rockfish regulations took effect April 1 for Kodiak and Afognak waters north of Dangerous and Cape Ikolik.
 This includes all the waters of Afognak, Raspberry and Shuyak Islands as well as Chiniak, Ugak and Marmot Bays and all of Whale Pass, Kupreanof Straight and the Westside of Kodiak Island.
 It is also in effect for all anglers, both resident and non-resident.

 • Anglers fishing in these waters can keep 5 rockfish per day, but only 2 can be of a single species.
-This is similar to salmon bag limits in the Kodiak Road Zone and an example would be that an angler could harvest 2 black rockfish, 2 dusky rockfish and a yelloweye.
-Species ID guides are available in the Southwest Alaska Regulation Booklet, on the ADF&G website and in the Kodiak ADF&G office.
+This is similar to salmon bag limits in the Kodiak Road Zone; for example: an angler could harvest 2 black rockfish, 2 dusky rockfish and a yelloweye.
+Species ID guides are available in the Southwest Alaska regulation Booklet, on the ADF&G website and in the Kodiak ADF&G office.

 • The standard bag limit for yelloweye rockfish is still in effect Island wide, only one fish of your rockfish bag limit may be a yelloweye.

-• Keep an eye out for some of the species you may not have realized we have in Kodiak: Widow, Yellowtail, Canary, Tiger, Northern and Silvergray rockfish are some of these.
+• Keep an eye out for some of the species you may not have realized we have in Kodiak: widow, yellowtail, canary, tiger, northern and silvergray rockfish.

 • New for Kodiak waters are Emergency Orders restricting saltwater king salmon harvest.
 The Island-wide king salmon bag limit has been reduced to 1 fish per day, with no annual limit to align with the rest of the Gulf of Alaska for the 2025 season.